 Also I am certified for state mediation and studied Work Place Mediation.
 My very first mediation involved people who I was told would kill each other if I did not arrive right away.
 Thankfully, they hugged instead.

-After working in a number of contracts, I was able to easily witness some of the principles which made workplace environments the most advantageous to the company and to the workers.
-At one point during a discussion about insights of mine about organizations with a friend who was studying Organizational Development, he actually told me that I was describing several chapters of a book he was reading on the subject.
+At one point during a discussion about insights of mine about organizations I'd worked in, a friend who was studying Organizational Development actually told me that I was describing several chapters of a book he was reading on the subject.

 I welcome the opportunity to support companies in areas which involve technology, business decisions, group facilitation, workplace mediation, onsite psychotherapy and coaching.